TTy32/ss/README.md

 ## Incremental backups

 I used rsync's --link-dest option to facilitate this requirement by creating hard links.
 Using hard links, all the incremental backups are transparent as seen from the user, and minimal space is used.
+All previous snapshots are passed to rsync's --link-dest option to create hardlinks whenever possible.

 ## Fast recovery from failure

 Not being able to (easily) retrieve backups in case of system failure defeats the purpose of creating backups in the first place. rsync's --link-dest option takes care of this already, to create transparent snapshots.
+This includes the possibility to just delete snapshots on the destination, hard links make this operation transparent.

 # Installation